 Virtual Care Coordinator, North Peace Division of Family Practice

 The Virtual Care Coordinator is primarily responsible for working with primary care teams, specialists, and specialized services to make virtual patient encounters more widely available and will facilitate the coordination of these encounters to routinely wrap an appropriate and expanded team around each patient.
-This role is a temporary full-time position (ending March 31, 2022).
+This role is a temporary full-time position (ending Mar.
+31, 2022).
 The successful candidate will work in collaboration with members of interdisciplinary teams, setting up and facilitating encounters with patients and teams, connects with specialists and specialized services to garner interest in participating in the initiative, maintain and update “Pathways BC” virtual services for regional specialists and support patients for login to virtual platforms.
-Click here to read more on this job positing.
+Click here to read more on this job posting.

 Clinical Resources Co-Lead, BC Emergency Medicine Network

 The Clinical Resources Co-Lead is primarily responsible for the development and execution of a fresh engagement strategy to bring in new clinical resources and spark vibrant online discussions around the content for the BC Emergency Medicine Network (BC EM Network).
 This includes the creation, curation and review of new audiovisual content and other popular forms of online medical information such as blogs.
 The successful candidate will use online networking tools, such as MedTwitter and YouTube, to promote and engage member discussions on the resources.
-Click here to read more on this job positing.
+Click here to read more on this job posting.